 British Pancakes for Shrove Tuesday

 These are my British Pancakes for Shrove Tuesday.
-Typically served in the UK, Australia, Canada and Ireland, otherwise known as pancake Tuesday.
-These are not thick, American-style pancakes, but the thinner crêpe-type, slightly thicker than the French, that I like to serve with golden syrup and lemon.
+Typically served in the United Kingdom, Australia, Canada, and Ireland on Pancake Day, otherwise known as Pancake Tuesday.
+These are not thick American pancakes, but thinner like a thicker French crêpe, that I like to serve with golden syrup and lemon.

-British Pancake Day was one of my favorite days as a child because I got to eat them all day.
-Shrove Tuesday is also Fat Tuesday and Mardi Gras.
-It is celebrated on the last day before the fast of Lent, Ash Wednesday.
-Shrove is the past tense of ‘shrive’ which is to confess one’s sins and is also the last day of Shrovetide.
+Shrove Tuesday is also celebrated as Fat Tuesday and Mardi Gras around the world.
+They are feast days celebrated before the beginning of Lent, on Ash Wednesday.
+‘Shrove’ is the past tense of ‘shrive,’ which means to confess one’s sins, and it is also the last day of Shrovetide.

 This British/English pancake recipe is a little thicker than crêpes.
-My mother liked to serve them with fresh lemon juice and golden syrup.
-Golden syrup is a British thick, amber-colored caramel tasting syrup that has been around since 1881.
+My mother liked to serve them with a squeeze of fresh lemon juice and golden syrup.
+Golden syrup is a British thick, amber-colored caramel-tasting syrup that has been around since 1881.
 It is now available in many U.S. supermarkets.

-For presentation, I like to fold the pancakes into triangles because that’s how my mother did it, but they can be rolled up like traditional crêpe also.
+For presentation, I like to fold the pancakes into triangles because that’s how my mother did it, but they can also be rolled up like traditional thin crepes.

 British Pancakes for Shrove Tuesday